Jay-Karia/pigment-ts/README.md

 # 🎨 PigmentJS

 A lightweight JavaScript utility for seamless color manipulation and conversion between HEX, RGB, and HSL formats.
 Tailwind CSS support is built-in, allowing developers to convert colors into Tailwind classes.

-Perfect for developers seeking robust tools for dynamic color management and design optimization in modern web applications.

 ## Getting Started